Did you know collagen is essential for glowing skin, luscious hair, strong ligaments and healthy joints? So what is collagen?

 The Collagen Co collagen blend contains three types of collagen in a generous 15 grams of collagen per serve.

-Our collagen is derived from 100% grass-fed, pasture-raised bovine and also includes Vitamin C for collagen synthesis and Biotin to boost the energy uptake in skin and hair cells.
+Our collagen is derived from 100% grass-fed, pasture-raised bovine and also includes Vitamin C for collagen synthesis, Biotin to boost the energy uptake in skin and hair cells and Hyaluronic Acid for joint lubrication and skin hydration.